ChrisHandley/LeightonAcademy/_episodes/02-styling.md

 All tags that require being closed as closed in the same manner, with a forward slash at the start of the tag type name within the angled brackets.

-Tags inform the browser how to interpret the text within.
+Tags inform the browser how to interpret the text within, primarily informing the browser about the structure of the document.
+Tags can be ```semantic``` in nature, informing the broweser about the purpose of the code - in this case informing the browser about structure and heirarchy of the content in the page, and if the content is text, and image, or a table.
+The browser will give default styles to content within tags, but these styles can be altered through CSS.

 ```<head>``` is where we define the metadata of the webpage.
 This information is not rendered on the page, but is where we define styles we use, reference template html for our webpage to use, etc.